The personnel file explained

 The problem with paper personnel files

-When looking at the list of employee records that must be kept stored in a personnel file, there’s no doubt that such sensitive information must be handled with care.
+When looking at the list of employee records that must be stored in a personnel file, there’s no doubt that such sensitive information must be handled with care.
 Therefore, please note that you can’t rely on paper-based personnel files for the following reasons:

 1. Personnel files should be kept safe